 Warrants and Rights.
 Warrants are options to purchase equity securities at a specified price and are valid for a specific time period.
 Rights are similar to warrants, but normally have a short duration and are distributed by the issuer to its shareholders.
-The Fund may purchase warrants and rights, provided that the Fund presently does not intend to invest more than 20% of its net assets at the time of purchase in warrants and rights other than those that have been acquired in units or attached to other securities.
+The Funds may purchase warrants and rights, provided that the Funds presently do not intend to invest more than 20% of their net assets at the time of purchase in warrants and rights other than those that have been acquired in units or attached to other securities.

 Equity Securities.
-Because it may purchase common stocks and other equity securities, the Fund is subject to the risk that stock prices will fall over short or long periods of time.
+Because it may purchase common stocks and other equity securities, the Funds are subject to the risk that stock prices will fall over short or long periods of time.
 In addition, common stocks represent a share of ownership in a company, and rank after bonds and preferred stock in their claim on the company's assets in the event of bankruptcy.

 Securities of Other Investment Companies.
 Such investments are subject to limitations prescribed by the 1940 Act unless an SEC exemption is applicable or as may be permitted by rules under the 1940 Act or SEC staff interpretations thereof.
-The 1940 Act limitations currently provide, in part, that the Fund may not purchase shares of an investment company if (a) such a purchase would cause the Fund to own in the aggregate more than 3% of the total outstanding voting stock of the investment company; (b) such a purchase would cause the Fund to have more than 5% of their total assets invested in the investment company; or (c) more than 10% of the Fund's total assets would be invested in the aggregate in all investment companies.
-These investment companies typically incur fees that are separate from those fees incurred directly by the Fund.
-The Fund's purchase of such investment company securities results in the layering of expenses, such that shareholders would indirectly bear a proportionate share of the operating expenses of such investment companies, including advisory fees, in addition to paying Fund expenses.
+The 1940 Act limitations currently provide, in part, that the Funds may not purchase shares of an investment company if (a) such a purchase would cause a Fund to own in the aggregate more than 3% of the total outstanding voting stock of the investment company; (b) such a purchase would cause a Fund to have more than 5% of their total assets invested in the investment company; or (c) more than 10% of a Fund's total assets would be invested in the aggregate in all investment companies.
+These investment companies typically incur fees that are separate from those fees incurred directly by the Funds.
+The Funds' purchase of such investment company securities results in the layering of expenses, such that shareholders would indirectly bear a proportionate share of the operating expenses of such investment companies, including advisory fees, in addition to paying Fund expenses.

-Privately-Placed Securities.
-The Fund may invest in securities that are neither listed on a stock exchange nor traded over-the-counter, including privately placed securities.
-Investing in such unlisted securities, including investments in new and early-stage companies, may involve a high degree of business and financial risk that can result in substantial losses.
+Privately Placed Securities.
+The Funds may invest in securities that are neither listed on a stock exchange nor traded over-the-counter, including privately placed securities.
+Investing in such unlisted securities, including investments in new and early stage companies, may involve a high degree of business and financial risk that can result in substantial losses.
 As a result of the absence of a public trading market for these securities, they may be less liquid than publicly traded securities.
-Although these securities may be resold in privately negotiated transactions, the prices realized from these sales could be less than those originally paid by the Fund, or less than what may be considered the fair value of such securities.
+Although these securities may be resold in privately negotiated transactions, the prices realized from these sales could be less than those originally paid by the Funds, or less than what may be considered the fair value of such securities.
 Further, companies whose securities are not publicly traded may not be subject to the disclosure and other investor protection requirements that might be applicable if their securities were publicly traded.
-If such securities are required to be registered under the securities laws of one or more jurisdictions before being resold, the Fund may be required to bear the expenses of registration.
+If such securities are required to be registered under the securities laws of one or more jurisdictions before being resold, the Funds may be required to bear the expenses of registration.

 Operating Deficits.
-The expenses of operating the Fund (including the fees payable to the Adviser) may exceed its income, thereby requiring that the difference be paid out of the Fund's capital, reducing the Fund's investments and potential for profitability.
+The expenses of operating the Funds (including the management fees payable to Toroso (for the YWCA ETF) or Impact Shares (for the NAACP ETF and Affordable Housing ETF)) may exceed its income, thereby requiring that the difference be paid out of the Funds' capital, reducing the Funds' investments and potential for profitability.